Si-GCG/esp-32-touch-display-ashp-controller/README.md

 - Please document any hardware-specific pinouts and wiring you test

 Repository structure (suggested)
-- /firmware — firmware source (PlatformIO / ESP-IDF / Arduino)
+- /includes — add any modbus registers dependent on type (Sensors, Switches , Binary Sensors, Input Numbers etc)
-- /docs — hardware diagrams, vendor datasheets, pinouts
+- /fonts— hardware diagrams, vendor datasheets, pinouts
-- /ui — LVGL assets, icons, fonts
-- /examples — example Home Assistant configs, MQTT samples
-- /hardware — photos, enclosure files (STL), wiring
+- /images — any images you want to include in your display

 What I have included
 - A complete README template covering project goals, components, guidance for building, wiring, and Home Assistant integration with sample MQTT topics and Home Assistant YAML.

-What you can do next
-- Provide specific Waveshare model details (link or part number) and any exact pinouts or wiring you've already tested; I will update the wiring table and driver recommendations.
-- Tell me which firmware stack you prefer (PlatformIO + Arduino-ESP32, ESP-IDF, or ESPHome) and I will add tailored build, library, and example config steps.
-- If you want, I can generate a ready-to-flash PlatformIO example environment or an ESPHome YAML starting point.

 License
-This repository defaults to the MIT license.
-Change as needed.
+This repository defaults to the GPL 2.0 license.

 Acknowledgements
 - Waveshare for the hardware